-Lit., “seeing, perceiving, knowing.”
-Derived from the Sanskrit darshana, darshan is a Hindi term that means “being in the presence of a holy person.”
-On the Siddha Yoga path, darshan is seeing, perceiving, knowing the Guru through being in the Guru’s presence or having the experience of the Guru’s presence within.
+A Hindi term (from the Sanskrit darshana) meaning “being in the presence of a holy person.”
+On the Siddha Yoga path, darshan is seeing, perceiving, and knowing the Guru through being in the Guru’s presence or having an experience of the Guru’s presence within.

-The Goddess Kundalini; also, the power of spiritual evolution in a human being.
-The dormant form of this spiritual energy is represented as lying coiled at the base of the spine (kundalini means "coiled one"); when awakened and guided by the Guru and nourished by the seeker’s disciplined effort, this energy brings about purification of the seeker’s being at all levels and leads to the permanent experience of one’s divine nature.
+The primordial power, or shakti; also, the power of spiritual evolution as it manifests in a human being.
+The Sanskrit word kundalini literally means “coiled one,” while the Sanskrit word shakti means “power, energy, strength.”
+Kundalini Shakti is so named because the dormant form of this spiritual energy is represented as lying coiled within an individual in a subtle energy center near the base of the spine.
+This energy—when it is awakened and guided by the Siddha Yoga Guru and its progress is aided by the seeker’s own disciplined effort—brings about the seeker’s purification on all levels, physical and subtle, and leads to the seeker’s permanent experience of their divine nature.

-The day on which a saint leaves his physical body and merges with supreme Consciousness.
-The anniversary of this sacred day is a time to honor and pay tribute to the saint’s teachings and attainment.
+When a saint leaves their physical body and merges with supreme Consciousness.
+The anniversary of this sacred event is a time to honor and pay tribute to the saint’s teachings and attainment.
 Baba Muktananda took mahasamadhi on the night of the full moon in October 1982.

-A sacred invocation; sacred words or divine sounds invested with the power to protect, purify, and transform the awareness of the individual who repeats them.
-A mantra received from an enlightened Master is enlivened by the power of the Master's attainment.
+Sacred syllables with the power to purify, protect, and transform the one who repeats them.
+A mantra received from the Siddha Guru is enlivened by the Guru’s grace.
 The Siddha Yoga mantras include Om Namah Shivaya, Guru Om, and So’ham.

 Sadgurunath Maharaj ki Jay

-Spiritual practice; also that which leads straight to a goal or is a means of accomplishing something.
-The sadhana of Siddha Yoga students includes active, disciplined engagement with the foundational Siddha Yoga practices of meditation, chanting, seva, and dakshina, along with focused study and contemplation of the Siddha Yoga teachings.
-The goal of Siddha Yoga sadhana is spiritual transformation, leading to liberation.
+A Sanskrit word that means “leading straight to the goal; a means of accomplishing [something]; spiritual practice.”
+The sadhana of Siddha Yoga students includes committed engagement with the Siddha Yoga practices and focused study of the Siddha Yoga teachings.
+The goal of Siddha Yoga sadhana is spiritual transformation that leads to Self-realization.

-Lit., “descent of power.”
-On the Siddha Yoga path, shaktipat is an act of grace—the initiation (diksha) by which the Siddha Yoga Guru transmits divine energy to an aspirant and awakens their Kundalini Shakti, the inner spiritual energy.
-Shaktipat diksha signals the beginning of Siddha Yoga sadhana, an inner journey that culminates in liberation.
+A Hindi term (from the Sanskrit shaktipata) that means “descent of power; descent of grace.”
+On the Siddha Yoga path, shaktipat is an act of grace—the initiation (diksha) by which the Siddha Yoga Guru transmits divine energy to an aspirant and awakens that person’s Kundalini Shakti, the inner spiritual energy.
+Shaktipat-diksha signals the beginning of Siddha Yoga sadhana, an inner journey that culminates in Self-realization.